-The voltage regulator design below deals with high voltages — LETHAL voltages.
-If you are not comfortable or qualified to deal with these potentially deadly voltages, please do not attempt to build this circuit.
+WARNING: This voltage regulator deals with high voltages — LETHAL voltages.
+If you are not comfortable or qualified to deal with these potentially deadly voltages, please do not attempt to use this circuit.
 Proceed at your own risk, expense, and responsibility.

 Regulator Impact on Sound Quality

-When used in tube amplifiers, single-ended and push-pull designs alike, the 21st Century Maida Regulator results in remarked improvements in sound quality.
-Most commonly, builders report:
+When used in tube amplifiers, single-ended and push-pull designs alike, the 21st Century Maida Regulator results in marked improvements in sound quality.
+Most commonly builders report:

 - Much bigger sound stage.